vfelix82/html-portfolio-webpage/README.md

 ## Support and contact details

-_If you would like to get a hold me, please email me at vfelix82@gmail.com_ _If you would like to see more of my work please check https://github.com/vfelix82?tab=repositories_ _https://github.com/_
+_If you would like to get a hold me, please email me at vfelix82@gmail.com_ _Please check https://github.com/vfelix82?tab=repositories to see more of my work._
+_https://github.com/_

 ## Technologies Used